 Kids clubs at Treworgey

 Every week in the school holidays we run three fantastic clubs for children at Treworgey (subject to interest, but there is usually plenty of that!).
 Our enthusiastic and friendly riding instructors Indie and Hester, and expert Forest School Leader Gemma Sandercock run these clubs and the kids have the time of their lives.

 Outside the school hols, from May to mid-July, we run our Trotting Tots Club (free) for pre-schoolers once a week.

 Pony Clubs (Monday and Tuesday afternoons 2-4pm)

 A fun-packed two hours where children can learn all about ponies and get hands on practice at grooming and tacking up with lots of pony pampering.
 They will get to join in with our fantastic mounted games or other riding activities.

 Forest School (Wednesday afternoons)

 Calling all adventurers!
 Learn how to light a fire without matches; build dens in the woods; try your hand at bushcraft; play woodland games; learn survival skills and cook on a campfire with expert Forest School Leader Gemma Sandercock.

-Forest School costs £10 per child.
-We need just one or two parents to volunteer to come along!
+Forest School costs £13 per child.
+We need just a few parents to volunteer to come along!

 Trotting Tots Club - FREE!